G3CG3/novatech-landing-page/README.md

 - [**Freepik**](https://www.freepik.com/) — Free graphic resources (used where credited)

 > Images are used solely for educational and non-commercial purposes as part of the Codecademy Flexbox project.

+---

+## Disclaimer
+These solutions are intended for educational purposes only.
+Please use them responsibly and avoid submitting them directly for assessments.

+---

+## Author
+George
+Java enthusiast & aspiring full-stack developer